AaronFeledy/lando-examples/README.md

 Examples of advanced functionality and configurations using Lando.

-- Decoupled Drupal with Gatsby - Coming soon
+- Decoupled Drupal with Gatsby - Coming soon - A Lando environment for developing decoupled Drupal with a Gatsby front-end.
-- Github Actions - Coming soon
+- Github Actions Tests - Coming soon - Use Lando to run tests using Github Actions